JuliaDynamics/DrWatson.jl/docs/src/index.md

 ## Functionality
-DrWarson is a scientific project assistant software package.
+DrWarson is a **scientific project assistant software**.
 Here is what it can do:

 * [Project Setup](@ref) : A universal project structure and functions that allow you to consistently and robustly navigate through your project, no matter where it is located on your hard drive.
 * [Naming Simulations](@ref) : A robust and deterministic scheme for naming and handling your containers.